

 Learning and teaching Course quality advisory groups

-They bring together academic staff, students and external stakeholders to oversee a range of quality indicators for a group of related courses and course specialisations, and the topics within them.
+They bring together academic staff, students and external stakeholders to offer advice on curriculum design and oversee a range of quality indicators for a group of related courses and the topics within them.

-In this area you will find all the resources you need to establish, support, understand and fulfil the responsibilities of a Course Quality Advisory Group.
+Here, you will find all the resources you need to establish, support, understand and fulfil the responsibilities of a CQAG.

 On this page